 Anabel Abraham graduated with a Bachelor's degree in Physics from the Women's Christian College, Madras India and a Masters Degree in Computers from the University of Madras, India.
 Anabel currently work as a Systems Analyst in Baltimore, Maryland.
 Anabel believes that the Health Informatics Degree will offer her the tools and resources she needs to leverage her IT experience and her enduring desire to work in the Heath Industry.
 She enjoys Bible quizzing, music, singing, debating, learning new languages, tennis and cricket.

-Adler holds a doctorate from New York Law School, a masters in Mindfulness Neuroscience from Kings College London, a masters in Organizational Communication from the University of Denver, and a bachelors from Columbia College.
-Adler has been appointed to the Baltimore City Bar Association’s Health Law Committee, serves as Vice President of the Founding Board of Directors for the Maryland LGBT Chamber of Commerce, chairs the Maryland NLC Advisory Board, and is a member of the Chase Brexton LGBT Health Advisory Board, American Medical Informatics Association, and American Mindfulness Research Association.
+Adler holds a Juris Doctor from New York Law School, a M.Sc. in Mindfulness Neuroscience from Kings College London, an M.P.S. in Organizational Communication from the University of Denver, and a B.A. from Columbia College.
+Adler has been appointed to the Baltimore City Bar Association’s Health Law Committee, serves as Vice President of the Board of Directors for the Maryland LGBT Chamber of Commerce, and is a member of the American Medical Informatics Association, and American Mindfulness Research Association.

 Ashimiyu graduated from the College of Medicine, University of Lagos as a doctor, and has a flair for IT which he pursues concurrently.
 He worked for major hospitals in Lagos where he saw the need for better health systems and felt IT could make a difference.
 He went on to complete the Master of Science in Applied Health Sciences Informatics program here at Johns Hopkins University during which he was introduced to the concepts in informatics, it's potentials and promise.
 He believes informatics is the key to the realization of better, safer and reliable health systems and is seeking a deeper appreciation with the PhD program.
 His interest areas are in clinical informatics, telemedicine and mHealth.
 Ashimiyu loves movies and soccer.